In the guide

 There is no requirement for payment to be made for the use of sunbeds in order to satisfy the definition of a sunbed business.

-Under the Act and the Regulations a person who carries on a sunbed business in premises they occupy, manage or have control over (referred to as 'relevant premises') must make sure that:
+Under the Act and the Regulations a person who carries on a sunbed business on premises (including sunbed premises that are domestic premises) they occupy, manage or have control over must make sure that:

 Supervisors are required to: